Hands-on Construction for People in Need

 People have asked me what I do on the weekends.
 I get my hands dirty in the garden, and with hands-on construction projects.
 What do you love so much that you give time to it outside of your ordinary work hours?
 I’d love to hear your story.
 As for mine …

 First, ASP identifies people who need a home.
-These folks have either lost their home to a disaster, like a fire or flood, or to deterioration.
-Some homes require only minor repairs, but most have suffered significant damage.
+These folks have either lost their home to a disaster, like fire, flood, or to deterioration.
+Some homes require only minor repairs, but most have suffered significant damage and require special attention.
 ASP’s slogan is “Warmer.
 Safer.
 Dryer.”
 So we step in and give them just that.

 It’s remarkably gratifying to see the whole process – the prep, working with people to prepare building packages, to see the beehive of activity on a build day.
 Since I joined Solid Rock Carpenters in 2007, I’ve witnessed an arc of experience.
 In the early years, we didn’t do any prep work.
 People would be standing, eagerly waiting to nail something, anything, together.
 From this we learned that we needed to prepare plate packages ahead of time.
 Now on Framing Days people can jump right in, after they’ve had some safety training.
 It’s been a matter of refining the process.
 Suddenly 400 volunteers are building 6 homes a day!